XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 let tx_blob = signed.signedTransaction
 ```

-Take note of the transaction's hash and `LastLedgerSequence` value so you can [be sure whether or not it got validated](reliable-transaction-submission.html) later.
+Record the transaction's hash and `LastLedgerSequence` value so you can [be sure whether or not it got validated](reliable-transaction-submission.html) later.

 {{ start_step("Prepare & Sign") }}